THE PEARSON PENSION PLAN: DATA PRIVACY NOTICE

-In some circumstances, you also have the right to object to the processing of your Personal Information and to require certain personal data to be transferred to you or a named third party.
+In some circumstances, you also have the right to object to the processing of your Personal Information and to require certain Personal Information to be transferred to you or a named third party.

-You can exercise any of these rights by contacting us at the address set out below.
+You can exercise any of these rights by contacting us at the details set out below.

 You also have the right to withdraw your consent to the use of your Personal Information, to the extent such use is based on your consent.
-You can notify us of your withdrawal of consent by contacting us at the address set out below.
+You can notify us of your withdrawal of consent by contacting us at the details set out below.

 You can also lodge a complaint about our processing of your Personal Information with a supervisory authority in the country in the EEA where you habitually reside or work, or where a breach has taken place.
 Details for the office of the Information Commissioner in the UK are available at www.ico.org.uk - This link opens in a new browser window.

 7. Further information required to carry out requests

-In some cases, it will be necessary to obtain additional information from you, such as in order to carry out your request for a transfer or allocation of benefits.
+In some cases, it will be necessary to obtain additional information from you, for example in order to carry out your request for a transfer or allocation of benefits.
 We will notify you when your information is required for this purpose.

 8. Status of this privacy notice